pwatk/aria2-with-webui/README.md

 | `IPV6` | Enable or disable [IPv6](https://en.wikipedia.org/wiki/IPv6) support for both [Aria2](https://aria2.github.io/manual/en/html/aria2c.html#cmdoption-disable-ipv6) and the [web server](https://wiki.alpinelinux.org/wiki/Darkhttpd#man_darkhttpd).
 Available values: *true or false*. **Default: false** |

 ## Notes
+When using a Docker secret (see SECRET_FILE variable) ensure the file is world readable else the script responsible for updating BitTorrent trackers will fail.
+The folder containing this file can have more restrictive permissions for better security on the host.

 If a secure (SSL/TLS) connection is required, the reverse proxy [SWAG](https://github.com/linuxserver/docker-swag) includes a [configuration file](https://github.com/linuxserver/reverse-proxy-confs) for this purpose.